-The state should extend Medicaid eligibility to all women diagnosed with breast or cervical cancer by any willing provider and add the wording limiting the number of years women may remain on the program to two years.
-This change would allow more women to be screened, diagnosed and treated but also limit the costs somewhat.
+CCRAB Position: The state should evaluate the option of limiting the number of years women may remain on the program to 2 years.
+This change would allow more women to be screened, diagnosed and treated.

 Breast Cancer Detection and Treatment for Un-served and Under-served